Things as They Are; or, The Adventures of Caleb Williams: Reviews of Caleb Williams

 The novel is classified as one of the best examples of the "victim-of-society story".
-The preface and subtitle of Caleb Williams indicates to the reader that social theory as the main purpose of the novel.
+The preface and subtitle of Caleb Williams indicate to the reader that social theory is the main purpose of the novel.

-The 1790s was a time of radical political thought in Britain due to the inspiration created from the French Revolution in 1789, which inspired the questioning of the power held by King George III and the Prime Minister William Pitt.
-Published in 1794, William Godwin choose the date of publication as 12 May, the same day the Prime Minister had suspended habeas corpus to begin mass arrests of suspected radicals.
+The 1790s was a time of radical political thought in Britain, due to the inspiration created from the French Revolution in 1789, which inspired the questioning of the power held by King George III and the Prime Minister William Pitt.
+Published in 1794, William Godwin chose the date of publication as 12 May, the same day the Prime Minister had suspended habeas corpus to begin mass arrests of suspected radicals.
 Godwin had already attained fame a year earlier through his publication of Enquiry Concerning Political Justice.
-The subject matter in combination with the climate upon release resulted in an extremity of opinion regarding Caleb Williams.
+The subject matter, in combination with the political climate upon release, resulted in an extreme divergence of opinion regarding Caleb Williams.

 A critic wrote, "Fancy is a faculty which we should not have expected to find in the brain of a philosopher who had struck his hand upon his heart and felt it stone; yet fancy Mr. Godwin possesses in no common degree."

 Many saw the book as an affront not only to government but also to justice, virtue, and religion.
-One review from the British Critic in July 1794, stated, "This piece is a striking example of the evil use which may be made of considerable talents…every gentleman is a hard-hearted assassin, or a prejudiced tyrant; every Judge is unjust, every Justice corrupt and blind."
+One review from the British Critic in July 1794 stated, "This piece is a striking example of the evil use which may be made of considerable talents…every gentleman is a hard-hearted assassin, or a prejudiced tyrant; every Judge is unjust, every Justice corrupt and blind."
 Many critics saw Caleb Williams as having a detrimental effect on society as propaganda for anarchism.
 These critics saw Caleb Williams as attacking the current established order, that Godwin was effectively spreading his "evil" principles throughout society.
 The same critic states, "When a work is so directly pointed at every band which connects society, and at every principle which renders it amiable, its very merits become noxious as they tend to cause its being known in a wider circle."
 There were also those who viewed the novel negatively in a different manner, as fictitious to a degree of irrelevance in its form as political commentary.
 This argument asserted that Godwin represented the law falsely to push his anarchistic ideals.
-Another reviewer from the British Critic, wrote in April 1795, "a Philosopher has invented a Fable for the purpose of attacking the moral and political prejudices of his countrymen, and in all the instances in which he has affected to state the law of the land, and to reason from it, has stated it falsely; and it is almost superfluous to say, that in so doing, he has outraged Philosophy, Reason, and Morality, the foundation, object, and end of which is Truth."
+Another reviewer from the British Critic wrote in April 1795, "a Philosopher has invented a Fable for the purpose of attacking the moral and political prejudices of his countrymen, and in all the instances in which he has affected to state the law of the land, and to reason from it, has stated it falsely; and it is almost superfluous to say, that in so doing, he has outraged Philosophy, Reason, and Morality, the foundation, object, and end of which is Truth."